giovannicoppola/alfred-kindle/README.md

 ## Default settings
 - In Alfred, open the 'Configure Workflow' menu in `alfred-eBooks` preferences
 	- set the keyword for the workflow (default: `!k`)
-	- set the keyword for the forced update (default: `::books-refresh`)
+	- set the keyword to force an update (default: `::books-refresh`)
 	- set the book content icon, i.e. if a book has been downloaded locally (default: 📘)
-	- set the 'ghost' book icon, i.e. if a book has bs not downloaded or previously loaned (default: 👻)
+	- set the 'ghost' book icon, i.e. if a book has not been downloaded or previously loaned (default: 👻)
 	- show 'ghost' books (i.e. books not downloaded, or previously loaned)? (default: yes)
 	- set target library (Kindle, Apple Books, or both.
 Default: 'Both')

 	_Note: `alfred-eBooks` will search for Kindle Classic and the (new) Kindle app.
 If both are installed, the latter with be used._
 	- set search scope (default: 'Title')
 		- `Title`: search titles only